Bas-Lag: Science, technology and magic

 The technology on Bas-Lag is wide and varied and evolves over the course of the books.
 In Perdido Street Station the primary piece of weaponry is the flintlock musket; by the time of Iron Council militia are armed with what appears to be percussion cap weaponry in the form of motorguns and pepperpot revolvers.

 On pg.
 229 of Perdido Street Station Isaac states: "That's where they dropped the colourbomb in 1545.
 That's what they said put an end to the Pirate Wars, but to be honest with you, Yag, they'd been over for a year before that [...]".
 In Iron Council, the science behind colourbombs is referred to as a "lost science."

 Another power source is The Torque, mentioned on pg.
 225, a mysterious energy plaguing the Cacotopic Stain that might be compared to radiation.
 Torque leads to strange mutations, altering both living creatures and the inanimate environment: for example, during Iron Council, a railway carriage and its three occupants are transmogrified by the Torque into a blob of semi-solid matter containing three nuclei.
-Another implication of dropping the colourbomb is that it was done to hide the extent of the torque weapon's devastation of city of Suroch, which later revealed to be the unnamed opponent in the Pirate Wars.
+Another implication of dropping the colourbomb is that it was done to hide the extent of the torque weapon's devastation of city of Suroch, which was later revealed to be the unnamed opponent in the Pirate Wars.

 In all three novels there are also several mentions of clockwork gems, metaclockwork, sentient robot-like constructs operating with difference engines, and many other inexplicable or fantastic instances of science, magic and combination of both.

 In Iron Council, Miéville dedicates a lot of attention to the magic art of golemancy, explaining the logic behind the art and its difference to the calling and control of elementals.